 Diluted denatured PCR product : 7.5 µl

-Incubate prepared reaction mixture at 63 ˚C for 40 min.
+The prepared reaction mixture was incubated at 63 ˚C for 40 min.

-Fluorescence of each solution was measured using fluorescence microplate reader.
+The fluorescence of each solution was measured using a fluorescence microplate reader.

-Conditions for measurement (excitation/emission) were 485 nm/535 nm for 6-FAM and 544 nm/616 nm for Redmond Red.
-For each assay, dH2O or control DNA carrying each SNP allele substitute for DNA sample was involved for measurement of background or positive control.
+The conditions for measurement (excitation/emission) were 485 nm/535 nm for 6-FAM and 544 nm/616 nm for Redmond Red.
+For each assay, dH2O or control DNA carrying each SNP allele substituted for the DNA sample was used to measure the background or positive control.